ptsteadman/notebook/stories/summer-of-entropy.md

 "I guess, but so what?"

-Nothing was temporary, everything counted.
+For the first time, Chris recognized in Justine a certain flatness, a flatness that he was starting to see in a lot of his peers.
+It was a rapid onset of entropy, an unravelling of the fantasy world of youth.
+Shit was getting real.

-Chris felt in Justine the thing he was starting to see in a lot of his peers: a rapid onset of entropy, a cascade of shit getting real, an unravelling of the fantasy world of youth.
-Chris was an adult, he realized.
-He was making
+Chris was making $120,000 a year, and he still felt like a loser half the time.
-$120,000 a year, and he still felt like a loser half the time.
 How did Elkie feel?
 Her app development 'company': brutal.

 "I don't know that I agree with you," said Chris.
 "I would rather people be happy.
 It's all in our heads anyways."